Come for the Boating Education…Stay for the Friends

 All About Us

 If you were born on or after January 1, 1988 the state of Florida requires you to have taken a NASBLA approved boating course in order to operate a boat or personal watercraft.
-If you’ve been boating for years, and you haven’t taken an approved boating safety class you are in the highest risk group to have an accident.
-America's Boating Course is all new with a completely updated manual.
+Sometimes called a boating license, it is actually a card which identifies you as having taken and passed the Florida boating safety class.
+America's Boating Course is all new in 2016 with a completely updated manual.
 The course manual is divided into five chapters.
 The first four cover the required topics that all recreational boaters must know.
-In addition to the rules of the road, these four chapters cover the various types of boats, required safety equipment, navigation aids, lights and sounds, anchoring, communications afloat, adverse conditions, water sports safety, trailering, personal water craft safety, and knots and lines.
-The fifth chapter is dedicated to chart reading and basic navigation.
+In addition to the rules of the road, these four chapters cover the various types of boats, required safety equipment, navigation aids, lights and sounds, anchoring, communications afloat, adverse conditions, water sports safety, trailering and personal water craft operation.
+The fifth chapter is dedicated to chart reading and basic navigation and is offered as a separate session at no additional charge but is not a part of the final exam.
+Once you take and pass the exam Tampa Power Squadron will process all the paperwork required for you to receive your card from the state of Florida.